berkeley-cs164-2021/164-class-compiler/README.md

-The in-class compiler status after the "Booleans" lectures.
+The in-class compiler status after the "Binary Operations" lectures.
 See lecture notes for much more detail.

 To run: